-Google Cloud Pub/Sub is an asynchronous messaging service designed to be highly reliable and scalable.
+Cloud Pub/Sub is an asynchronous messaging service designed to be highly reliable and scalable.
 The service is built on a core Google infrastructure component that many Google products have relied upon for over a decade.
-Google products including Ads, Search and Gmail use Pub/Sub to send over 100 million messages per second, totaling over 300GB/s of data.
-This article describes the salient design features that enables Google Cloud Pub/Sub to provide this type of scale reliably.
+Google products including Ads, Search and Gmail use this infrastructure to send over 100 million messages per second, totaling over 300GB/s of data.
+This article describes the salient design features that enables Cloud Pub/Sub to provide this type of scale reliably.

 The Basics of a Publish/Subscribe Service